dangovorenefekt/apidoc/README.md

 ##### Parameters

-> none - returns number of podcasts in the Podcast DB
+> none
-> podcast_id - podcast_id of a podcast in Podcast DB
+> podcast_id - integer, if send will return podcast data from Podcast DB

 ##### Responses